Jacen-crudo/Bluebeam-Stamp-DiagBox/README.md

-# Bluebeam-Stamp-DiagBox
-## Bluebeam Interactive Stamp Dialog
+## Bluebeam Interactive Stamp Dialog Box

 ## FEATURES
 - Add user entry on stamp creation to populate text on a stamp